 I love using applewood in our smoker.
 This was the first wood we ever used in our smoker.
 It provides a very mild, sweet flavor and is a great wood to use for jerky (and bacon).
 A lot of people love it when smoking pork and chicken, but I find it just as nice for venison jerky, personally.

 Cherry is a favorite for big game smoking.
-It has an amazing sweet, full-bodied flavor that is a little more strong than applewood.
+It has an amazingly sweet, full-bodied flavor that is a little more strong than applewood.
 It is also a great way to balance out the flavors of the more traditional hickory or mesquite.

 Smoke your wild game or domestic meat in a smoker after using this homemade marinade for a delicious jerky.